Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 \subsection{Outline of paper}

-In Sections \ref{sec_radialslits} and \ref{sec_fatgraphs} we define radial slit configurations, (metric) fat graphs and their compactifications in detail.
-In Section \ref{sec_critmap} we prove that the critical graph of a radial slit configuration allows one to construct a zigzag of homotopy equivalences between $\Rad$ and $\MFatad$.
-In Section \ref{sec_sdharmonic} we prove that this homotopy equivalence descends to a homeomorphism between $\UbRad$ and $\SD$.
+In Sections \ref{sec_radialslits} and \ref{sec_fatgraphs} we define radial slit configurations, fat graphs and their compactifications in detail.
+In Section \ref{sec_critmap} we use the critical graph of a radial slit configuration to construct a zigzag of homotopy equivalences between $\Rad$ and $\MFatad$.
+In Section \ref{sec_sdharmonic} we show this descends to a homeomorphism between $\UbRad$ and $\SD$.